thatdomi/pbi-exportimport-te2/README.md

 Used to create a Dokumentation file, reimports of changes from excel can generate issues with formating, special characters usw.

 ## 3 doku export/import with xlsx refresh
 Used to export data model properties and directly refresh excel file.
-Changes in Excel are reimported via tabular model
+Changes in Excel are reimported via import script directly from xlsx